BandRouteNet: An Adaptive Band Routing Neural Network for EEG Artifact Removal: Introduction

-Motivated by these observations, we propose \textit{BandRouteNet}, an adaptive EEG denoising network that combines frequency-aware band-wise processing with full-band temporal conditioning.
-The model contains two cooperative components: a \textit{Band-specific Denoiser}, which operates on decomposed EEG bands to suppress artifacts in a frequency-aware manner, and a \textit{Full-band Conditioner}, which processes the original full-band signal to provide global temporal guidance and cross-band contextual information.
-For band-wise denoising, instead of enforcing uniform denoising over all temporal regions, we further introduce an \textit{artifact routing mechanism} that adaptively modulates the denoising strength according to the temporal and spectral characteristics of contamination.
-This design is intended to preserve cleaner neural structure while allocating stronger correction to severely corrupted band--time regions.
+To address these issues, we propose \textit{BandRouteNet}, a frequency-aware and temporally adaptive EEG denoising network.
+The proposed model consists of two cooperative components: a \textit{Band-specific Denoiser}, which operates on decomposed EEG frequency bands to suppress artifacts in a band-aware manner, and a \textit{Full-band Conditioner}, which processes the original fullband signal to provide global temporal guidance for band-wise denoising.
+In addition, an \textit{artifact routing mechanism} is introduced to adaptively modulate denoising strength over time and frequency bands, allowing the model to focus more strongly on contaminated band--time regions while preserving cleaner neural activity.

-The main contributions of this work are as followed: \begin{itemize} \item First, we propose \textit{BandRouteNet}, a frequency-aware and temporally adaptive denoising architecture that integrates band-specific processing with full-band contextual conditioning, enabling the exploration of both spectral structure and temporal dynamics for EEG artifact removal. \item Second, we introduce an adaptive artifact routing mechanism that learns soft, time-varying denoising emphasis across latent band features, making the denoising process more selective, interpretable, and suitable for non-stationary artifact patterns. \item Through extensive experiments on the EEGDenoiseNet benchmark, we show that the proposed method achieves superior denoising performance over other methods across EOG, EMG, and mixed-noise conditions under unified evaluation settings, while remaining highly parameter-efficient, supporting its potential for practical EEG denoising. \end{itemize}
+The main contributions of this work are summarized as follows: \begin{itemize} \item We propose \textit{BandRouteNet}, a frequency-aware EEG denoising architecture that combines band-specific processing, supplemented by full-band temporal conditioning. \item We introduce an adaptive artifact routing mechanism that learns time-varying denoising emphasis across latent band features, improving selective artifact suppression for non-stationary EEG contamination. \item Through extensive experiments on the EEGDenoiseNet benchmark, we show that the proposed method achieves superior denoising performance over other methods across EOG, EMG, and mixed-noise conditions under unified evaluation settings, while remaining highly parameter-efficient. \end{itemize}